Gexkill/sweng2/TP/src/index.md

 |I7    |ReservationController -> SchedulerHelper | ?? ?? ?? |
 |I8    |RideController -> Model & QueueManager & NotificationHelper | ?? ?? ?? |
 |I9    |Router -> RideController & RequestController & RideController & DriverController | ?? ?? ?? |

-## 2.3.
-Integration Testing Strategy

-The sequence of integrations that will have to be applied on the components of this project mainly follows a bottom-up approach.
-This approach has many adventages : there is no need for stubs, the errors are more easily located (compared to strategies like the big-bang strategy) and, if the conception of the components also follows a bottom-up approach, the testing of lower level modules can take place simultaneously to the conception of higher level modules.
-Unfortunatly, this strategy also has its drawbacks : the integration needs drivers to be done, and even worse, the high level components are tested last, which means that conception mistakes will be spotted later.
-However we still think that the adventages of the bottom-up strategies are more impacting that its drawbacks.
-In some cases such as for exemple inter-dependencies between two components, the use of a pure bottom-up approach will not be possible, and then a mixt of top down and bottom-up strategies will be used.

-## 2.4.
-Sequence of Component/function Integration
-### 2.4.1.
-Software Integration Sequence
-#### 2.4.1.1 The Model
-**To be done**

-#### 2.4.1.2 The Controllers

-![Controller integration sequence][controllers]

 **This diagramms shows that first the notification help is integrated to the sms gateway, then the queue is integrated to (smsgateway+notificationhelper) ... etc**
 **To be discussed, aproved, and then further develloped**